chapel-lang/chapel/doc/rst/language/spec/generics.rst

    field of.

 .. index::
-   single: parameters;in classes or records
+   single: parameters; in classes or records
-   single: fields;parameter
+   single: fields; parameter
+   pair: fields; param
 .. _Parameters_in_Generic_Types:

 Parameters in Generic Types